twrecked/hass-aarlo/README.md

 Now restart your home assistant system.

+### Special Options

+Use these only if asked to:
+* `no_media_upload`: some people have seen the Arlo servers dropping stream connections and no image updates when recording stops, if you see this then set this variable to `True` in `aarlo` platform.

 ## Resource Configuration

 *This piece is optional, `aarlo` will work with the standard Lovelace cards.*